Swiss bankers' group seeks amicable U.S. tax deal

 But the United States seems to be pushing for more than current Swiss law would allow, seeking details of all U.S. clients with accounts worth at least $50,000 between 2002 and 2010 at banks including Credit Suisse, Julius Baer BAER.VX and Wegelin as well as the Zurich and Basel cantonal banks.

-The SonntagsZeitung newspaper cited a banking source as saying the Swiss banks will also have to pay a fine of up to 2 billion Swiss francs ($2.6 billion).
+The SonntagsZeitung newspaper cited a banking source as saying the Swiss banks will also have to pay a fine of up to 2 billion Swiss francs (1.6 billion pounds).

 Mario Tuor, a spokesman for the Swiss department for international financial affairs, would only say that talks are underway and that Berne wants a solution based on existing law.

-Shares in Credit Suisse were down 7.6 percent by 1008 GMT, falling even further than the European banking sector .SX7P which was off 5 percent after news that a U.S. regulator is suing several banks in a separate matter.
+Shares in Credit Suisse closed down 8.1 percent, falling even further than the European banking sector .SX7P which was off 5.9 percent, after news a U.S. regulator is suing several banks in a separate matter.

+(Additional reporting by Silke Koltrowitz, editing by Greg Mahlich, Jon Loades-Carter and David Hulmes)